soubhagya2/my-react-lib/README.md

 Open http://localhost:3000 to view it in your browser.
 The page will reload when you make changes.

-May this readme file wrong if any issue occure take help of chatgpt :slight_smile:.
+May this readme file wrong if any issue occure take help of chatgpt :slight_smile: